- What is it?

 Because your immune system needs several weeks to respond to the vaccine, the best time to get vaccinated is in October or November since most flu activity occurs in January or later.
 Some flu seasons can last as late as May, and the 2009 H1NI flu was reported even in summer.
 No matter the date, it's still worth getting vaccinated any time during flu season.
 You start to develop some immunity from the vaccine within a few days to two weeks.

 The U.S. Centers for Disease Control and Prevention (CDC) recommends that everyone 6 months and older get vaccinated against the flu.
 There are several types of flu vaccinations available:

-- A regular flu shot, which is approved for people ages 6 months and older
+- A standard trivalent flu shot, which protects against the three strains of flu that researchers anticipate will be the most common that season; approved for people ages 6 months and older

-- A high-dose flu shot approved for people 65 and older
+- A standard trivalent flu shot grown in cell culture; approved for people 18 and olderv

 While everyone should get a vaccine each flu season, it is particularly important for certain groups to get vaccinated because they are at risk for serious flu-related complications or they live with or care for people at risk for developing these complications.
 These groups include: